Over time, your criteria should evolve while adapting to the requirements of your industry and business.

-At MindTouch, high-quality content will meet 80% of the below requirements.
+High-quality content can meet 80% of the example requirements.
 Defining quality criteria that is too rigid can complicate your content.
-For instance, it may not make sense to have a code example if you also have a video.

-- Minimum of 200 words: Word count is provided in the MindTouch editor underneath the Styles button.
+- Minimum of 200 words: Word count is provided in the editor underneath the Styles button.

 - Microcontent: The fewer headings, the better.
 Keep articles short and brief.
 Break out long pages into several pages.

 - A value statement: Why should the reader use?
 How will the user benefit?

 - Tags (3 to 5): Tag articles to ensure relevant recommended articles.

 - Search recommendations: Search recommendations added to each article.